 - Booked your flight using points… The difference in points will go back into your account immediately.
 Again, there is NO fee for this.
 This is why I love booking Southwest flights using points!

-As of now, the schedule extension should be tomorrow, September 26, 2019, so if you are planning on booking a flight for the rest of March and into February, I suggest being on your computer by 6:15am EST to book those peak flights.
+As of now, the schedule extension should be tomorrow, Dec.
+11, 2019, so if you are planning on booking a flight for the rest of June, all of July and into August, I suggest being on your computer early in the morning to book those peak flights.
 Southwest doesn’t have a set time on when the schedule is released and I’ve seen it as early as 6am EST and as late as 11am EST, so just being available and continuously refreshing your screen is your best chance of scoring a cheap fare.
-Note: This past go-around the schedule was not updated until about 10:30am EST.

 I’ll be sure to let you all know tomorrow when the schedule is officially extended.